theopin/tp/docs/UserGuide.md

 <a id="preloaded-data-files"></a>
 ## 5.3.
 Preloaded data files<font size="5"> [:arrow_up_small:](#table-of-contents)</font>

-CheatLogs.jar contains some example cheat sheet files.
-These files will be moved over to the */data( directory when you run the application for the first time.
+CheatLogs.jar contains some sample cheatsheet files.
+These files will be moved over to the */data*( directory when you run the application for the first time.
 To differentiate these files from your personally created cheatsheets, they are placed under the */preloaded* subdirectory.
 By viewing and editing these cheatsheets through CheatLogs, you will understand how to operate this program.

-The figure below shows a sample organization of the cheat sheet files in a user's directory with a few preloaded cheat  included.
+The figure below shows a sample organization of the cheatsheet files in a user's directory with a few preloaded cheat  included.

 ![image](https://i.ibb.co/7KS8vqn/preloaded-Org.png)

-In the example above, you can see that CheatLogs keeps the organization of such preloaded cheat sheets seperate from the other cheat sheet files.
+In the example above, you can see that CheatLogs keeps the organization of such preloaded cheatsheets seperate from the other cheatsheet files.
 This is to help you to better identify which files are marked as preloaded.

 > :exclamation: If you create a new file within any subdirectory of */preloaded*, CheatLogs will assume that these files have been preloaded and will treat them as such.